paladin-t/crft/docs/manual.md

 ```

 **Class `History`**

+This class controls the behaviour of the history stack in-scene.

 * **static** `isEmpty`: gets whether the history stack does not contain any undoable operation
 * **static** `count`: gets the count of the undoable operations of the history stack